-- Question: When will the new version of the Code and Regulations be published in TouchTax?
+- Question: When will the new version of the Internal Revenue Code and Treasury Regulations be published free-of-charge as updates for existing TouchTax users?

 - Answer: TouchTax is updated within a few weeks of each federal update of the official finalized Code and Regulations.
-The federal government appears to be updating these materials each May and June.
-The next Code update is expected in May 2013, and the new Regulations update is expected in June 2013.
+Interim updates with the preliminary Code may occur as time permits.
+The federal government updates the Code and Regulations between May and August of each year.
+The next Code and Regulations update in TouchTax is expected in August 2014.

 Getting Application Support